-Barry Soper: Parliament once described as a brutalising arena
+Barry Soper: National MP Nick Smith rekindles bitter history with Speaker Trevor Mallard

 Six years later the pedantic Nick Smith came in and soon wracked up a formidable record himself for getting offside with the Speaker where there's always just one winner.

-And that was the case yesterday when Smith was getting stuck into the Police Minister Stuart Nash for apparently giving him an assurance last year that a discussion document on drug driving had been signed off by Cabinet.
+And that was the case yesterday when Smith was getting stuck into Police Minister Stuart Nash for apparently giving him a public assurance last year that a discussion document on drug driving had been signed off by Cabinet.

 Nash denied it and after a lot of argy-bargy, with the mother of a young man killed by a drugged driver in 2017 calling out from the public gallery, the Speaker's blood began boiling.

-Smith sought leave of the House to have his private members bill on drug driving moved to the top of Parliament's business in a couple of week's time.
+Smith sought leave of the House to have his private member's bill on drug driving moved to the top of Parliament's business in a couple of weeks' time.

 Like the school master he's allowed to be, Mallard said he was far from happy with Smith's behaviour and took it upon himself to deny him leave which is a most unusual course of action.

-Usually the MPs vote on it and not The Speaker.
+Usually the MPs vote on it and not the Speaker.

-Chances are he wouldn't have got the leave anyway, but The Speaker was being the boss and that riled the fiery Smith, who interrupted and was ordered to leave.
+Chances are he wouldn't have got the leave anyway, but the Speaker was being the boss and that riled the fiery Smith, who interrupted and was ordered to leave.

-As he was gathering his papers to walk out, he yelled out that Mallard was soft on drugs like the Government.
+As he was gathering his papers to walk out, he yelled out that Mallard was soft on drugs.

 Well the poacher turned game keeper ordered him back to his seat and named him for grossly disorderly conduct.

-Naming means he's banned from Parliamentary work for 24 hours, a second offence in this session would see him out for seven days.
+Naming means he's banned from parliamentary work for 24 hours, a second offence in this session would see him out for seven days.

 These two grizzlies frequently clash swords in the bear pit so you can imagine harmony on the recent Speaker's tour which saw them both in Rwanda where Mallard took time out to see gorillas, they're much more amenable.

-And to think Parliament better behaved today than it used to be!
+And to think Parliament is better behaved today than it used to be!